 "The organized unit of United Methodist Women shall be a community of women whose PURPOSE is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church."

 Any woman who wants to commit herself to the purpose mentioned above can be a United Methodist Woman.
 On an international scale, United Methodist Women works to alleviate problems concerning health, nutrition, and nurture; alleviating violence; church and gender issues; economic development; refugees and displaced persons; education, particularly of the girl child; exploitation of children; poverty; children of war and refugees.
 There are approximately 1 million UMW members worldwide.
-Locally, the group supports Emma Norton Services, the nursery school at Joyce United Methodist in Minneapolis, and the Neighborhood Children's House, which is housed at our Cleveland street building.
+Locally, the group supports Emma Norton Services, the nursery school at Joyce United Methodist in Minneapolis, and the Neighborhood Children's House, which is housed in our church.
 An annual Baked Potato Luncheon provides funds for other local causes.

-That's what we call it when someone plays an instrument or sings outside the choir during the worship service.
 It may be instrumental or choral, classical or jazz, contemplative or contemporary.
 It can be a group effort or a solo.
 Soloists often share the gift of music as a prelude, the background when the offering is taken, or as a parting postlude.